scottrobel/NotVRT/README.md

 3 => User score divisor can't be 0.
 4 => Per second divisor can't be 0.
 5 => You can't withdraw before unlock time.
+6 => Deposit amount should be bigger than 0.
+7 => VRT transfer has been failed.